vanderhoornm/android-MythTV-Leanfront/README.md

 ### Rule updating

 The page that updates recording rules is similar to the corresponding pages in mythfrontend.
 The feature "New Episodes Only" is disabled unless you have a recent build of mythbackend.
-There is a bug in older versions that prevents this from working.
+There is a bug in older versions of mythbackend that prevents this from working.

+When adding or updating recording rules, the metadata section includes a search to find the correct movie or series id for the movie database.
+To use the TV series feature of this requires a recent build of master (v32) or fixes/31 (v31).
+Versions subsequent to v32-Pre-2205-gf53465de76 (2021/01/31) or v31.0-135-g1aff6fd2db (2021/02/01) support this.
+If you have an older version, the search in leanfront will work, but the backend will not be able to use the id that was found.

 ## Search